Documenting Manipulation: How to Keep Records That Hold Up

 - Provide court-ready exports (OFW calls this the "OFWitnessed" report)

-This is significant.
-When both parties know everything is permanently archived, the nature of communication often changes.
-And when it doesn't — when someone continues to send problematic messages on a platform where those messages are permanently preserved — the record builds itself.
+When both parties know everything is permanently archived, communication often changes.
+When it doesn't, problematic messages preserved on-platform build the record for you.

-If you're not yet on a co-parenting app, advocating for one (through your attorney or directly with the co-parent) is worth the effort.
+If you're not on a co-parenting app yet, advocating for one (through your attorney or directly) is worth the effort.
 Courts regularly order their use in high-conflict cases.

 Documenting Outside a Co-Parenting App

-When communication happens through channels you can't control — regular text, email, in-person exchanges, through the children — you need to document manually.
+When communication happens through channels you can't control (regular text, email, in person, through the children), document manually.

 For text and email:

-For email, forward significant messages to a dedicated documentation email address (a separate account you maintain only for this purpose) with a subject line that makes it easily searchable later.
+For email, forward significant messages to a dedicated documentation address (a separate account only for this purpose) with a searchable subject line.

 For in-person exchanges:

-Write a contemporaneous note as soon as possible after — within hours, before memory starts to fill in gaps.
+Write a contemporaneous note as soon as possible, within hours, before memory fills gaps.
 Include:

 - Date and time